Lady Evelyn Cobbold: Death

-In 2022 her grave was visited by a party of pilgrims from the Convert Islam Foundation, a British organisation for converts to Islam, who walked the 20 km round trip up Gleann Fhiodhaig from a car-park off the A 890 in Glen Carron.
+In 2022 her grave was visited by a party of pilgrims from the Convert Islam Foundation, a British organisation for converts to Islam, who walked the 20 km round trip up Gleann Fhiodhaig from Glen Carron.
 The 2019 novel Bird Summons by Leila Aboulela (W&N, ISBN 978-1474600125) describes a pilgrimage by three Muslim women in search of Cobbold's grave.